citp/privacy-policy-historical/a/ai/air/airdropalert.com.md

-> *The following text is extracted and transformed from the airdropalert.com privacy policy that was archived on 2018-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180622171632id_/https%3A//airdropalert.com/PrivacyStatement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the airdropalert.com privacy policy that was archived on 2019-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190330170805id_/https%3A//airdropalert.com/privacy-statement) for the most accurate reproduction.*

-#
+# Privacy Statement | AirdropAlert

 Version control last updated version 18 February, 2018